HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/syndication/CreateSyndicatorSubsciberPair.md

 ### Create the vault slot

-1. On the subscriber side, login to HCL DX as an administrator.
+1. On the subscriber side, log in to HCL DX as an administrator.
 2. Navigate to **Administration > Security > Credential Vault**.
 3. Select **Add a vault slot**.
 4. Under **Name**, enter `SyndicationSlot`.
-5. Under **Vault resource associated with vault slot**, select **New** and enter `SyndicationVaultResource`.
+5. Under **Vault resource associated with vault slot**, select **New**, and then enter `SyndicationVaultResource`.
-6. Tick the **Vault slot is shared** checkbox then enter the **Shared userid** (the syndicator admin userid) and **Shared password** twice.
+6. Select the **Vault slot is shared** check box, and then enter the following details:
+    - **Shared userid** (the syndicator admin user ID)
+    - **Shared password**
+    - **Confirm password**
 7. Under **Description**, enter `SyndicationSharedSlot`.
 8. Select **OK**.

 ### Create the syndicator-subscriber pair

 1. Navigate to **Administration > Content Management > Subscribers**.
 2. Select **Subscribe Now**.
 3. Under **Syndicator URL**, enter your syndicator server URL.
-For example, `http://mysyndicator.example_hostname.com:<port>/wps/wcm`.
+For example: `http://mysyndicator.example_hostname.com:<port>/wps/wcm`.

     !!!note
-        If the syndicator is a Virtual Portal (VP) named `myVP`, the URL would be: `http://mysyndicator.example_hostname.com:<port>/wps/wcm/myVP`.
+        - If the syndicator is a Virtual Portal (VP) named `myVP`, the URL would be: `http://mysyndicator.example_hostname.com:<port>/wps/wcm/myVP`.
-        If an SSL connection will be used, please use `https` as protocol in the URL instead of `http`.
+        - If you use an SSL connection, use `https` as the protocol in the URL instead of `http`.

 4. Under **Syndicator Name**, enter `mySyndicator`.
 5. Under **Subscriber Name**, enter `mySubscriber`.
- 6. In the **Credential Vault Slot** dropdown, select `SyndicationSlot`.
+6. In the **Credential Vault Slot** drop-down list, select `SyndicationSlot`.

 ### Verify the connection

-After the syndicator-subscriber connection is successfully established, test the connection for the syndicator and subscriber servers.
+After the syndicator-subscriber connection is established, test the connection on the syndicator and subscriber servers.

 1. Log in to HCL DX as an administrator.
 2. Navigate to **Administration > Content Management**.
 3. Select **Syndicators** or **Subscribers**.
 4. Select the **flash** icon on the right side.
-5. Check, if a green information message appears, indicating that the connection works.
-If the connection fails, refer to [**Verify the connection settings**](#verify-the-configuration-settings) section and [**Troubleshooting**](#troubleshooting).
+5. Verify that a green information message appears, indicating that the connection works.
+If the connection fails, refer to [Verify the configuration settings](#verify-the-configuration-settings) and [Troubleshooting](#troubleshooting).

 ### Verify the configuration settings

-If you encounter errors while testing the connection, verify the configuration settings on both the syndicator and subscriber servers using the following steps
+If you encounter errors while testing the connection, verify the configuration settings on both the syndicator and subscriber servers using the following steps:

 1. Log in to HCL DX as an administrator for the syndicator and subscriber servers.
 2. Navigate to **Administration > Content Management**.
 3. Select **Syndicators** or **Subscribers**.
 4. Select the **pencil** icon on the right side.
-5. Verify that the syndicator and subscriber URLs are set correctly.
-For example:
+5. Compare your URLs against the following examples to ensure they are correct.

     - Sample subscriber URLs on the syndicator server: